×

 Many of the people who commit drug-related crimes do so to fund their habit.
 Without drugs, they may never have crossed that line.
 However, the fact remains that the crimes caused by drugs affect society in many ways.

-Aside from those who are trying to fund their drug use, many drug-related crimes are connected to drug trafficking.
-Drug trafficking is associated with money laundering, corruption, gang violence, theft, drug manufacturing, possession, dealing, and prostitution.
+In addition to people trying to fund their drug use, many drug-related crimes include drug trafficking.
+Drug trafficking involves money laundering, corruption, gang violence, theft, drug manufacturing, possession, dealing, and prostitution.

-Many neighborhoods that were once affluent and safe are now ruined by drugs and crime.
+Many affluent and safe neighborhoods are in ruin because of drugs and crime.
 Millions of people in those areas lock their doors at night knowing that it won’t be enough to stop a determined drug criminal.

 Incredibly High Rates of Drug-Related Crime

 The war on drugs has not eradicated illicit drugs from our streets.
 In reality, it’s not likely to happen despite tougher laws.
-Prisons will continue to be grossly overcrowded while the costs of keeping someone incarcerated are substantial.
+Prisons are grossly overcrowded while the costs of incarceration are substantial.

 Generally, drug users are far more likely to commit crimes than nonusers, and as long as drugs are available, the cycle of drugs and crime will continue.